OpenLiberty/liberty-tools-intellij/README.md

 An [Open Liberty](https://openliberty.io/) extension for IntelliJ.
 The extension will detect your Liberty Maven or Liberty Gradle project if it detects the `io.openliberty.tools:liberty-maven-plugin` in the `pom.xml` or `io.openliberty.tools:liberty-gradle-plugin` in the `build.gradle`.
-Through the Liberty tool window, you can start, stop, or interact with [Liberty dev mode](https://openliberty.io/docs/21.0.0.6/development-mode.html) on all available [Liberty Maven](https://github.com/OpenLiberty/ci.maven/blob/master/docs/dev.md#dev) and [Liberty Gradle](https://github.com/OpenLiberty/ci.gradle/blob/master/docs/libertyDev.md) projects in your workspace.
+Through the Liberty tool window, you can start, stop, or interact with [Liberty dev mode](https://openliberty.io/docs/latest/development-mode.html) on all configured [Liberty Maven](https://github.com/OpenLiberty/ci.maven/blob/master/docs/dev.md#dev) and [Liberty Gradle](https://github.com/OpenLiberty/ci.gradle/blob/master/docs/libertyDev.md) projects in your workspace.